Skip to main content

 • struggling to breathe

-After the emergency is over, your doctor will work with you to determine a treatment plan.
+After receiving emergency care for a heart attack, your primary provider will work with you to determine a treatment plan.
 This plan will vary based on the type of heart attack you had.
-Treatment may include medicines, treatments such as angioplasty, and various types of surgery.
+Treatment may include medicines, angioplasty or various types of surgery.
 It may also require some changes in lifestyle to protect your heart.

 Recovering from a heart attack can be a very emotional experience for both you and the people in your life.
 Learn tips to care for a loved one after a heart attack, and how you can make the job a bit easier and speed up recovery.